Python developer's guide to character encoding

-• author photo By Anita Achu
+• A photo of Anita Achu By Anita Achu

-• Mar 6, 2023
+• on Mar 6, 2023

 Character encoding is a common problem in software development.
 Like other programming languages, character encoding in Python can be troublesome.
 In this article, we will dive deep into character encoding, discuss ways to interact with text and bytes in your Python 3 project, and fix common encoding errors using character encoding in Python 3.